AhmedKamelMetwally/search-engine-powered-by-images-AI-app/README.md

 Search result visualization

-💻 Deployed and tested it using Google Colab for GPU acceleration and containerized everything with Docker for ease of deployment.
+💻 Deployed and tested it using Google Colab for GPU acceleration, exposed with ngrok for public access, and containerized everything with Docker for easy deployment.